 Italian Word of the Day: Cioè (that is / namely)

-Today we’re going to talk about a little word with a very big meaning: the conjunction cioè.
+Today we’re going to talk about a little word with a very big meaning: the adverb cioè.
 It is a fusion of the pronoun ciò (this, that) and è, which is the verb essere (to be) conjugated in the third person singular of the present tense.

 IPA: /cio·è/